ibm-cloud-docs/Cloudant/api/design_documents.md

 Instead of using a MapReduce index, you can also use `_all_docs`.

-The result of a list function is not stored.
-This fact means that the function is executed every time a request is made.
-As a consequence, it might be more efficient to use MapReduce functions.
+The result of a list function isn't stored.
+This fact means the function is executed every time that a request is made.
+As a consequence, it's more efficient to use MapReduce functions.
 For web and mobile applications, consider whether any computations that are done in a list function would be better placed in the application tier.
 {: note}

 When you define a list function,